“Every student can learn, just not on the same day, or the same way.” – George Evans

 In addition we aim to have a range of trips, visits and visitors to enrich the formal curriculum along with off-site relationship days to enhance the social aspects of learning and improve relationships across the school.
 During the school year we further enhance the formal curriculum with specialist workshops (eg in music and drama) and other activities (eg social events and charity fundraising).
 We invite appropriate professionals from a range of disciplines to actively work with us to support student progress.

-At Key Stage 3 the formal curriculum includes English, maths, ICT, food technology, PE and a thematic curriculum including science, humanities and art.
+At Key Stage 3 the formal curriculum includes English, maths, ICT, food technology, PE, PSHE (including sex and relationships education) and a thematic curriculum including science, humanities (including RE), design technology and art.

 In Key Stage 3 and 4 students may have the opportunities to undertake a vocational taster course at a local college as well as a careers advice programme.

-In Key Stage 4 students study English, maths, ICT, PSHE, Prince’s Trust, Occupational Studies, PE and food technology.
-Programmes of study lead to appropriate nationally recognised accreditations such as GCSE, iGCSE BTEC, Entry Level, functional skills and level 1 and 2 award/certificates.
+In Key Stage 4 students study English, Maths, ICT, PSHE (including R.E and sex/relationship education), Prince’s Trust, Occupational Studies, PE (including elements of Science) and Food Technology.
+Programmes of study lead to appropriate nationally recognised accreditation such as GCSE, iGCSE BTEC, Entry Level, functional skills and level 1 and 2 award/certificates.

 Students may spend time away from school at a vocational placement if relevant.